 This list of roles isn’t exhaustive.
 We’re always open to new ideas and offers of help.
 The training referred to below is provided via induction and our Volunteer Development Programme.
 As a general rule, we encourage all volunteers to undertake training in: Basic Child & Adult Safeguarding, Asylum Overview.
 These courses can be booked via the link above.

 Roles & Training

 There are many tasks that volunteers undertake at drop ins – some operational, some more holistic.
-We encourage all volunteers to get to know our clients, in order to create a relaxed and trusting atmosphere.
+We encourage all volunteers to get to know clients, to create a relaxed and trusting atmosphere.
 We also encourage clients to volunteer for DASH.

 Admin volunteers assist DASH staff with tasks including printing, data input, producing client notices & publicity leaflets.
 Some tasks can be done outside of drop ins, which makes this a good role for people unable to attend due to work or other commitments.

 Admin volunteers are required to sign a Confidentiality Agreement and are inducted in how to work in compliance with GDPR.

-One of our most important roles, volunteer befrienders are needed both at drop ins and outside of them.
+One of our most important roles, befrienders are needed both at drop ins and outside of them.
 Befriending involves a variety of tasks including: home visits, general form filling (not casework), referrals and signposting, accompanying clients to appointments and other trips, and getting to know clients to alleviate social isolation and aid integration.

 Volunteer befrienders are encouraged to undertake training in Safeguarding, Asylum Overview, Life After Leave, Asylum Guides, Welcome Mentors.
 A full induction is given.
 Some Befriending tasks require a DBS check.

 Donations handlers sort and sift through donated goods, ensuring that drop in clients have ready access to what is available, siphoning any specific items for designated clients where an identification of need has been made.

 Donations handlers are given a full induction.

-ESOL volunteers assist tutor(s) and clients attending English classes.
+ESOL volunteers assist tutors and clients attending the DASH English class.

 ESOL Volunteers are encouraged to undertake training in: Safeguarding, Basic First Aid, Asylum Overview